 Steven Carr

-I cannot locate any other reports of complete elimination by natural methods.
-My three children, all of whom are medical doctors, strongly endorse this method's use by my father and me, having witnessed the wonderful results.
-(Repeated "Fasting Metabolic Bone Studies" and X-ray densitometry tests show zero adverse bone-mineral-density changes resulting from this combination of calcium-intake and serum vitamin D levels.)
+I cannot locate any other reports of complete elimination by a natural dietary method/protocol.
+My three children, all of whom are medical doctors, strongly endorse my use of this method — having witnessed the superb results.

 Introduction

 The focus of this site is the treatment of Lone Atrial Fibrillation (“LAF”) by means other than medication or surgery.
 It has arisen because of my own success in totally eliminating a full-blown and completely typical case of this arrhythmia, without medication or surgery.
 An internationally renowned medical practitioner, extremely surprised by this, then urged me to put the information online, strongly backed by my three children who are also all medical doctors.
-While the focus is on LAF, it is not excluded that my dietary approach may be of benefit in some cases of Atrial Fibrillation (“afib” or “AF”) of types other than LAF, but this site is not necessarily suggesting that to be the case.
-If other LAF sufferers experience and report relief through the approach described here, it should be feasible to stimulate formal medical research into the underlying mechanisms, and to produce improvements in effectiveness and convenience of treatment.
+Whilst the focus of the site is on LAF, it is not excluded that my dietary protocol may be of benefit in some cases of Atrial Fibrillation (“afib” or “AF”) of types other than LAF, but this site is not necessarily suggesting that to be the case.
+If other LAF sufferers experience and report relief through the method described here, it should be feasible to stimulate formal medical research into the underlying mechanism(s), and to produce improvements in effectiveness and convenience of treatment.

-If you have found your way to this site, I will assume you are a sufferer of LAF, or are someone very familiar with it, and not waste your time with definitions or descriptions of the condition.
+If you have found your way to this site, I will assume you are a sufferer of LAF, or are someone very familiar with it, and not waste your time with basics about AF.
 That is all well covered in many places on the internet.
-(However, for any other visitors, a brief outline is here).
-I will just note the following four things which are frequently not well emphasised elsewhere, and then push-on to the details of my own case and my successful elimination method.
+But I will just note four things which are frequently not well emphasised elsewhere, and then push-on to the details of my own case and my successful elimination protocol.
+(A blue clickable link with background on LAF is at the end of this bracket, but this main page contains all the most important information on my successful treatment method, so it should be fully considered and understood before visiting the less important information in any of the links.
+LAF background).

 1) By definition, in having diagnosed "Lone" AF, a cardiologist can find no cause for the sufferer’s atrial fibrillation.
-There are many millions with the diagnosis, which strongly suggests that there is at least one unknown but relatively common cause of the condition which is yet to be discovered or recognised by science.
-UpToDate.com, the medical profession’s leading “bible” for overall summary of absolutely current medical knowledge, acknowledges this real probability by politely summarising, with typical polite understatement: “The factors that precipitate paroxysmal atrial fibrillation (PAF), particularly in patients without apparent structural heart disease, are incompletely understood”.
-So it is not the least bit implausible that this mystery cause, or these causes, may be found amongst dietary or lifestyle inadequacies which have simply not yet been recognised to be contributing factors.
+There are many millions with the diagnosis, which conclusively proves that there is at least one unknown but common cause of the condition which is yet to be discovered or recognised by science.
+UpToDate.com, the medical profession’s leading “bible” for overall summary of absolutely current medical knowledge, acknowledges this certainty by summarising, with typical polite medical understatement: “The factors that precipitate paroxysmal atrial fibrillation (PAF), particularly in patients without apparent structural heart disease, are incompletely understood”.
+So it is not the tiniest bit implausible that this mystery cause, or these mystery causes, will be found amongst dietary or lifestyle inadequacies which have simply not yet been recognised to be contributing factors.

 2) In addition to the long-term dangers, sufferers often find the episodes extremely unpleasant, despite the relative lack of external symptoms.
-Certainly, many victims seem to think that their condition is not fully able to be “empathised” by others.
+Certainly, many victims feel that their condition is not fully able to be “empathised” by others.

-4) The graph below highlights the typical course of Paroxysmal (ie: intermittent, or episodic) AF as the episodes relentlessly become longer and more frequent after the initial diagnosis.
-For 171 patients initially suffering from Paroxysmal AF, it shows the progressive decline in the fraction of patients who remain merely Paroxysmal after several years, ie the fraction who had not, after that number of years, yet deteriorated to Permanent (Chronic) AF.
-Of these 171 subjects, 88 were Paroxysmal Lone AF (“PLAF”) sufferers, whereas 83 had structural heart disease (ie, were initially Paroxysmal but not “Lone” AF sufferers).
-After 10 years, 43% had not then deteriorated to Permanent AF; after 20 years only 10.6% had still not deteriorated to Permanent AF, and the difference between the Lone (PLAF) group and the “structural heart disease” (non-Lone) group was very small.
-It should be noted that all patients were treated with optimum antiarrhythmic drugs as determined by the treating physicians and as varied whenever necessary according to the latter's judgement [1] (all published scientific references are numbered in blue in square brackets and listed in full at the end).
-Clearly, the conventional outlook for paroxysmal afib sufferers, "Lone" or non-Lone, is certainly not a good one.
+4) The graph below highlights the typical course of Paroxysmal (ie: intermittent, or episodic) AF as the afib attacks relentlessly become longer and more frequent after the initial diagnosis.
+For 171 patients initially suffering from Paroxysmal AF, it shows the progressive decline in the fraction of those patients who remained merely Paroxysmal after several years, ie the fraction who had not, after each number of years, yet deteriorated to Permanent (ie 24/7) AF.
+Of these 171 subjects, 88 were Paroxysmal Lone AF (“PLAF”) sufferers, whereas 83 had structural heart disease (ie, were also initially Paroxysmal but not Lone AF sufferers).
+The graph shows that after 10 years only 43% had not then deteriorated to Permanent AF; after 20 years only a mere 10.6% had still not deteriorated to Permanent AF, and any difference between the Lone (PLAF) group and the “structural heart disease” (ie non-Lone) group was very small.
+It should be noted that all patients were treated with optimum antiarrhythmic drugs as determined by the treating physicians and as varied whenever necessary according to the latter's judgement [1] (all published scientific studies referred to on this website are numbered in blue in square brackets and then listed in full at the end).
+Clearly, the conventional outlook for paroxysmal afib sufferers, whether "Lone" or non-Lone, is certainly not a good one.

 Figure 1.
 Evolution over time of the proportion of patients remaining in normal sinus heart rhythm, ie the fraction of patients who did not deteriorate to permanent atrial fibrillation over the number of years shown.
 The year zero represents the initial diagnosis year, and therefore the presumed onset of paroxysmal AF, in all patients studied.
 Adapted from reference 1: Kato, T., Yamashita, T., Sagara, K., Iinuma, H., & Fu, L. T. (2004).
 Progressive nature of paroxysmal atrial fibrillation.
 Circulation journal: official journal of the Japanese Circulation Society,68(6), 568-572.